henrietta-k/adapt-learning-wiki/Styling-your-course.md

 To support browsers that don't support transparent color, a fallback is required.
 This is set by providing a transparent PNG and setting the source of the file to this variable.

-####Validation error
+####Validation States

+- **@validation-error**
-- **Validation error color**
+- **@validation-success**

-Set a validation error color to highlight items and instruction text.
+Set a validation error color to highlight items and instruction text when the learner's input is disallowed and to color the "X" icon when the answer is incorrect.
 Be careful in your choice since this color needs to attract the learner's attention.

-####Item setup

-Use the these variables to style component items.
-A component item is an interactive element, e.g., a multiple choice question option.
-The variables are applied to every component to help achieve a consistent look to the course.

-- **Item color**

-Item color variables cover all the states an item can have such has a hover or selected.

-- **Item border**

-Similar to item color, use these variables to change how item's border styling.

-- **Item padding**
-- **Item spacing**

-Use these variables to adjust the layout of items.

-####Button

-Much like the item variables, these variables cover all states of a button.
-An example of a button in Adapt is the submit button on a question component.
-Again, as previously described for *item*, all the styling applied here will be applied to all buttons in the course.

-Make sure buttons are styled, not just for use with a mouse, but also for touch on a mobile device.
+Set a validation-success color to highlight the tick icon when the answer is correct.

 ####Device widths

-These variables found in *less/generic.less* are used to set the breakpoints in Adapt.
+These variables are used to set the breakpoints that determine what widths the design will respond to.
 For example **@device-width-small** could be used to set your mobile breakpoint.
+These are found in *less/generic.less*

 ####Global spacing